 Reggio Inspired activities using the shadows in the room.
 I’ve found children love to incorporate natural light and shadows into their play.
 It is fascinating to watch how they explore and learn on their own.

 Block play days!
-Get out all of your blocks and just let the children build.
-They are using many different shapes and having a fun hands on learning experience.
-You can also easily introduce pattern making with the blocks, start easy using 2 different shapes for instance an A B pattern with circles and squares(circle/square/circle/square).
+Get out all of your blocks, and just let the children build.
+They use many different shapes and have a fun, hands-on learning experience.
+You can also easily introduce pattern making with the blocks; start easy using 2 different shapes, for instance, an A B pattern with circles and squares(circle/square/circle/square).
 You can gradually add shapes and different patterns as they master them.

 This shape activity I put together using 1+1+1=1 shape pack.
 I made the clothespins to match, this is great for fine motor skills and visual recognition.